andrewburger/andrewburger.github.io/links.md

 title: Links
 ---

-At Apple and in its community, you can find answers.
-Here is a short list of resources to find them.
+With Apple, you can find answers.
+Here is a short list of suggestions to find them.

-### Official Apple Sites
+### Official Apple Resources

-Always start with the main Apple websites for an authoritative answer.
-Although nearly everything is open to the public, certain portions of the Apple Developer website require a free Apple ID account registration.
+Always start with the main Apple websites for authoritative information.
+While most resources is generally accessible, some services require a Apple ID account.

 #### Announcements & Support
 - [Newsroom - Apple](https://www.apple.com/newsroom)